 Nocturnality is an animal behaviour characterized by being active during the night and sleeping during the day.
 Nocturnal creatures generally have highly developed sense of hearing, smell, and specially adapted eyesight.
+Discover which of your favorite animals only come out at night by consulting this nocturnal animals list.

 Badgers are short-legged omnivores including 11 species.
 They have short, wide bodies with short legs made for digging.
 They have elongated head, similar to weasels, with small ears.
 Their fur varies from black, white, grays and brown, usually with black faces, distinctive white markings and a light-coloured strip down their back.
 They range between 20 to 40 lbs, depending on species.
 Badgers find shelter underground, living in burrows called setts, either solitary or in clans known as cetes.
 Badgers can be found across the globe from North America, Great Britain and Ireland to Sub-Saharan Africa and Asia.